i1yaya/Chicken-Escape/README.md

 ## 🎮 Features

-- Multiple mini-games in one app
 - Fun and addictive gameplay
 - Smooth animations and intuitive UI
 - Optimized for iOS 16.0+
-- Includes sounds, images, and interactive assets

 ---